Ectopic Pregnancy

 Etiology and Pathophysiology

-95–97% of ectopic pregnancies occur in the fallopian tube, of which, 55–80% in the ampulla, 12–25% in the isthmus, and 5–17% in the fimbria.
-One risk factor for a tubal pregnancy is impaired movement of the fertilized ovum to the uterine cavity due to dysfunction of the tubal cilia, scarring, or narrowing of the tubal lumen.
+95–97% of ectopic pregnancies occur in the fallopian tube: 55–80% in the ampulla, 12–25% in the isthmus, and 5–17% in the fimbria.
+One cause of tubal pregnancy is impaired movement of the fertilized ovum to the uterine cavity due to dysfunction of the tubal cilia, scarring, or narrowing of the tubal lumen.

 Risk Factors